Small Business Grants

-Small business grants aren’t the right funding source for everyone.
+These grants aren’t the right funding source for everyone.
 Fortunately, there are plenty of other options available to finance your small business:

 Types of Small Business Grants

-Depending on the type of business you’re operating, there may be a few different types of small business grants you can apply for.
+Depending on the type of business you’re operating, there may be a few different types of grants you can apply for.
 Government grants can be difficult to obtain if you aren’t in medical research, education, or technology.
 Fortunately, there are several other types of business grants available for various business types.

 Read our full review of the best small business grants.